-The choreographic assemblage r i v e r h o o d, #Wienfluss brings a performance, a reading, and a concert together, as well a choreographic walk along the riverside and an installation.
+The choreographic assemblage r i v e r h o o d, #Wienfluss combines a performance & installation, a reading & concert, as well as a choreographic walk along the riverside.
 Each of these parts can also be activated and experienced independently.

-As lovers, neighbours, children, friends, parents, collaborators, and other kinds of connective beings, the artists share their concerns and imaginations for the condition of the world by thinking with rivers.
-Their shared artistic practices will move the public through forms of installation, walk, performance, concert and reading to open up to these collective reflections:
+As lovers, neighbours, children, friends, parents, collaborators, and other kinds of connective beings, nine artists share their concerns and imaginations for the condition of the world by thinking with rivers.
+Their shared artistic practices will move the public through a choreographic assemblage in forms of installation, performance, concert & reading and a walk to open up to these collective reflections:

 r i v e r h o o d ~ the performance, is composed of 3 vignettes and 3 tributaries.
 Vignettes {inspired by Jim Enote, a traditional Zuni farmer and director of the A:shiwi A:wan Museum and Heritage Center} are anecdotes that are aesthetically condensed and can be seen as situational narratives, which, generated in an experiential research attitude, embody learning experiences and make them physically perceptible.
 Here Vignettes are dances embodied knowledge of water.
 Tributaries are social activations of the materials in space: habitats {Dolly Jørgensen, Artifacts and Habitats} we brought from the river, texts (scientific and other essays, poems), dances, sounds.
 They are facilitated and addressed in direct connection with the visitors.
 They engage of collecting stories and an exchange of experiences related with rivers.